Symmetry Properties of Quantum Dynamical Entropy: Concluding Remarks

 \subsection{Relation to CNT Entropy}

 The quantum dynamical entropies, as information theoretic quantities, are often related conceptually and can even bound one another using various quantum information constructions.
-Of particular importance, is the Holevo bound on the classical capacity of a quantum channel~\cite{nielsen-2010-QuantumComputation, wilde-2021-ClassicalQuantum}.
+Of particular importance is the Holevo bound on the {\it classical} capacity of a quantum channel~\cite{nielsen-2010-QuantumComputation, wilde-2021-ClassicalQuantum}.
 Entropy exchange and AFL entropy upper bound instances of the Holevo quantity~\cite{schumacher-1996-SendingEntanglement, alicki-1997-QuantumErgodic, alicki-2002-InformationtheoreticalMeaning}, and can be slightly modified to match it~\cite{hudetz-1998-QuantumDynamical}.
-The other common quantum dynamical entropy construction by St\o mer, Connes, Narnhofer, and Thirring (CNT)~\cite{connes-1975-EntropyAutomorphisms, connes-1987-DynamicalEntropy} can be considered a generalization of the Holevo quantity to multiple channel inputs~\cite{benatti-1998-QuantumChaos}.
-Some work has been done comparing CNT and AFL entropy more precisely~\cite{alicki-1995-ComparisonDynamical, accardi-1996-NoteQuantum, tuyls-1998-ComparingQuantum, fannes-2003-QuantumDynamical}.
-These quantum dynamical entropies could play a crucial role in understanding quantum channel capacities and their relation with diagnostics of quantum chaos.
+The other common quantum dynamical entropy construction by St\o rmer, Connes, Narnhofer, and Thirring (CNT)~\cite{connes-1975-EntropyAutomorphisms, connes-1987-DynamicalEntropy} can be considered a generalization of the Holevo quantity to multiple channel inputs~\cite{benatti-1998-QuantumChaos}.
+Like AFL entropy, CNT entropy coincides with Kolmogorov-Sinai entropy in classical systems~\cite{benatti-2023-DynamicsInformation}.
+However, they generally differ in quantum systems such as the noncommutative shift, with AFL conjectured to upper-bound CNT entropy~\cite{alicki-1995-ComparisonDynamical, accardi-1996-NoteQuantum, tuyls-1998-ComparingQuantum, fannes-2003-QuantumDynamical}.
+Further study of both quantum dynamical entropies could offer valuable insights on {\it quantum} channel capacities and the diagnostics of quantum chaos.
 We leave such explorations to future work.